Dwarf planet Pluto

 You may observe that with extreme conservatism I am still referring to Pluto as an object rather than as a planet.
 There is every probability that it is a planet, as is now universally concluded, from available material … So far only an upper limit for the mass of Pluto … has been established, and such a mass is believed from gravitational considerations to be too small to affect the motions of Uranus and Neptune sufficiently … There is also a remote chance that later investigations will render its mass comparable to that of comets.

 Recall why astronomers began searching for Pluto in the first place.
 They expected to find an object large enough to gravitationally disturb the orbit of Neptune.
 If Pluto had been discovered a decade or so later, when Edgeworth speculated about the existence of the Kuiper Belt, it might have never been awarded the status of planet.

 As it was, like it or not, Pluto became the world’s eye-opener when it came to the classification of solar system objects.

-Bottom line: August 24, 2019, is the 13th anniversary of Pluto’s demotion to dwarf planet status.
-According to a new definition by the International Astronomical Union, Pluto became a dwarf planet because it is has not “cleared the neighborhood around its orbit.”
+Bottom line: August 24 is the anniversary of Pluto’s demotion to dwarf planet status.
+The International Astronomical Union demoted Pluto largely because it is has not “cleared the neighborhood around its orbit.”